 - Location of Departure

-Getting your value for money for a whale/wildlife adventure is a MUST.
+Getting your money's worth for a whale/wildlife adventure is a MUST.
 As most of these experiences are once in a lifetime, you don't want to settle for a lesser tour operation just to save a couple of dollars.
 It’s recommended that you spend that couple of extra dollars to turn the experience from good to AMAZING!
 Very often with whale watching operators, you are getting exactly what you pay for.
 Our best advice is that you be picky with your money and don’t immediately choose a company based on the cost without looking a little deeper or asking a few questions.

 The type of vessel, the size and the number of passengers is another aspect that you should seriously consider when selecting a whale watching operator.
-A large sized vessel often gives good comfort in all weather conditions when compared to smaller vessels.
+A large sized vessel gives good comfort in all weather conditions when compared to smaller vessels.
 However, larger vessels also tend to have a large number of passengers, and crowding is far from ideal for a good personal experience.
 In other words, we advise you to avoid crowding at all times.
-The reason being, if you are on a crowded vessel, the difficultly in obtaining a prime viewing location and adequate exposure of these majestic creatures dramatically increases.
+The reason being, if you are on a crowded vessel, the difficulty in obtaining a prime viewing location and adequate exposure of these majestic creatures dramatically increases.

 Overall, a quality purpose-built vessel that has combined the perfect balance between comfort, excitement, fun-factor, safety and security is the one that promises to be the best value for your money.
 Also, a vessel such as the one mentioned is not cheap to build or maintain.
 A lot of the time, this can be the reason for the more expensive cost of a ticket.

-Motors/Fuel – Environmentally Friendly
+Motors/Fuel – Environmentally Friendliness

 Firstly, keeping it very simply, there are two main types of outboard engines used by whale watching operators – 2-stroke marine engines and 4-stroke marine engines.
 2-stroke marine engines are notoriously known for NOT being environmentally friendly; they are incredibly noisy, smoky and they produce a significantly larger amount of carbon emissions than 4 stroke marine engines.